-b.
-For all other systems, enter the following commands to reset the system:
+c.
+Enter the following commands to reset the system:

-- c.
+d.
 If the system does not respond to the CTRL-B entry within ten seconds, press the reset button, key switch, or on/off switch as appropriate for your system.
-The system will halt, and then restart automatically. - d.
+The system will halt, and then restart automatically.

+- e.
 Enter Y to confirm restarting the system. - 5.
 Boot the system from the alternate boot path where the CSLT is mounted. - a.
-Boot messages can vary, depending on the system model.

-- If you do not override AUTOBOOT, the system boots from the primary boot path.
+Boot messages can vary, depending on the system model. - If you do not override AUTOBOOT, the system boots from the primary boot path.
 If your system does boot from the primary boot path, return to Step 3 and reset the system with the CTRL-B and RS commands. - If your system prompts Continue with primary boot path?, or Boot from Primary Boot (y/n)?, enter N.

-'''

-If your system prompts Continue with alternate boot path? or Boot from Alternate Boot (y/n)?, enter Y.
+If your system prompts Continue with alternate boot path? or Boot from Alternate Boot (y/n)?. enter Y.

-'''

-- If your system prompts to enter the boot path, enter the alternate boot path. - For Model 9x8LX, 9x8RX, or 9x9KS systems, type BO ALT at the PDC screen to boot from the alternate boot path. - b.
+- If your system prompts to enter the boot path, enter the alternate boot path. - For Model 9x8LX, 9x8RX, 9x9KS, N-Class or A-Class systems, type BO ALT at the PDC screen to boot from the alternate boot path. - b.
 Enter Y to the Interact with IPL? prompt, if it appears on your screen.